 The plane touched down bright and early on a sunny day in Ireland.
 After a long flight from Singapore, we had returned, for a third time to the Emerald Isle.
-We had a good reason to return this time, the Galway Oyster and Seafood Festival.
+We had an excellent reason to return this time, the Galway Oyster and Seafood Festival.

 It left us wanting more.
 Ireland may look like a small country on a map, but to explore all that the island has to offer would take years!
 The glory of the country and what continues to draw visitors back and back again are the stories of the land and people.